Artist, writer, editor, speaker and curator.

 I am the recipient of numerous awards and grants, including a Will Eisner Award, The Susan Koppelman Prize, a Jordan Schnitzer Book Award, A Hadassah Brandeis Institute Research Award, The Principal’s Early Career Mobility Fund (University of Glasgow), The Slade Duveen Travel Award, The Slade Life Drawing Prize, UCL, The Slade Prize, UCL, The Coldstream Sessional Prize for Excellence, UCL, The Rothschild Foundation, The David Foundation, European Association for Jewish Culture, The Arts Humanities and Research Council, The Association for Jewish Studies and The Stirling Maxwell Centre.

-My graphic novel, The Book of Sarah (Myriad Editions, Penn State University Press 2019) was created from a selection of the diary drawings I have been making since I was student at The Slade School of Art.
+My graphic novel, The Book of Sarah (Myriad Editions, Penn State University Press 2019) has been shortlisted for the 2019 British Book Design & Production Award for Graphic Novels.
+My book was created from a selection of the diary drawings I have been making since I was student at The Slade School of Art.
 Over twenty years, I created thousands of pages of pencil, charcoal and oil pastel drawings, and watercolour and oil paintings.
 These pages charted my childhood and sibling rivalries, schooldays, and intense religious orthodoxy when I studied in Jerusalem, my years at art school, romantic escapades, marriage and most recently, the birth of my son.

 I edited Graphic Details: Jewish Women’s Confessional Comics in Essays and Interviews (McFarland 2014) the first ever book on Jewish women and comics.
 Inspired by co-curating the touring exhibition “Graphic Details Confessional Comics by Jewish Women” that toured 9 museums over 6 years.
 My critically acclaimed collection featured essays, interviews and artwork, and was the recipient of numerous book awards: The Will Eisner Award for Best Academic Publication (2015), The Susan Koppelman Prize for Best Feminist Anthology in Feminist Studies in Popular and American Culture (2014), a Jordan Schnitzer Book Award Honorable Mention- Jews and The Arts (2016) and Nominated for the Broken Frontier Best Book on Comics (2014).